FIWARE/tutorials.IoT-Sensors/README.md

 urn:ngsi-ld:Device:tractor001@start| start OK
 ```

-Once the lamp is switched on the location and activity of the tractor will alter dependent upon whether the internal GPS
+Once the tractor is activated, the location and activity of the tractor will alter dependent upon whether the internal
-detects movement.
-The measurement is actively reported and requests to the IoT Broker can be seen on the device monitor
+GPS detects movement.
+The measurement is actively reported and requests to the IoT Broker can be seen on the device
-page.
+monitor page.

 ### Deactivate a Tractor

 This example shows how a real IoT Agent would send an Ultralight command to a **Tractor** FMIS to return the vehicle to
 an idle state.
 The **Tractor** has already supplied an endpoint `/iot/tractor001` where it is listening for commands.

-#### :three: Request:
+#### :four: Request:

 ```console
 curl -iX POST \